uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 Okay, but in our example from earlier, Idol had it's own way to sing that differed from Person.
 So how do we write _specialized_ functions for each of these classes?
 Kotlin allows us to specialize (or what we call _override_) the function from the super class.

-First we specify in the parent class that `sing()` is a function we wish to override in a child class.
+First we specify in the superclass that `sing()` is a function we wish to override in a child class.
 ```kotlin
 open class Person (val name: String, var age: Int) {
     open fun sing() {